Raven-Sam/Wasteflip/README.md

 # PRODUCT OBJECTIVES #

 The platform aims to:
-● #User convenience #: The platform aims to offer effective and reliable connection to waste management and recycling companies.
+#User convenience#: The platform aims to offer effective and reliable connection to waste management and recycling companies.

-● #Reduce Waste#: By offering reselling options, individuals and businesses can sell used items like furniture, electronics, and equipment, keeping valuable goods out of landfills.
+#Reduce Waste#: By offering reselling options, individuals and businesses can sell used items like furniture, electronics, and equipment, keeping valuable goods out of landfills.

-● #Improve Recycling Access#: WasteFlip will help users locate nearby recycling services and schedule waste pickups easily.
+#Improve Recycling Access#: WasteFlip will help users locate nearby recycling services and schedule waste pickups easily.

-● #Create Economic Incentives#: Users can earn money by reselling goods, and businesses can offload old equipment efficiently, promoting recycling while gaining financially.
+#Create Economic Incentives#: Users can earn money by reselling goods, and businesses can offload old equipment efficiently, promoting recycling while gaining financially.

 # MVP FEATURES #